groundlight/framegrab/README.md

 ## License

 FrameGrab is released under the MIT License.
-For more information, please refer to the [LICENSE.txt](https://github.com/groundlight/framegrab/blob/main/LICENSE.txt)
+For more information, please refer to the [LICENSE.txt](https://github.com/groundlight/framegrab/blob/main/LICENSE.txt) file.